oerpli/MONitERO/README.md

  * `algorithm`: Here some methods used to find spent outputs are implemented.

 ### CSV
-If some scripts collect some data for later analysis, the resulting csv files should be put in this folder.
+If some scripts collect some data for later analysis, the resulting csv files will be put in this folder.
+Contains various files with statistics for various things of interest.

 ### Python
 Some Python (3.6) scripts that generate plots or similar.
+These are mostly not in the repo right now as I've changed my plot-generation-pipeline.

 ## Is it any good?
 Yes

+## I have questions/concerns/other
+You can contact me or open an issue.
+If you find some bug/oversight before my thesis is finished you will not only help Science™, but you may even get a mention in my acknowledgements!